polygoat/natex-py/README.md

 ```

-When you run NatEx for the first time, it will check for the existence of the corresponding language models and download them if necessary.
-All subsequent calls to `natex()` will exclude that step.
+When you run NatEx for the first time, **this is the time to get a coffee or a beer**.
+It will check for the existence of the corresponding language models for Stanza/Spacy and download them if necessary.
+All subsequent calls to `natex()` will exclude that step and hence run way faster.

 ### API
 The API is derived from Python's built-in `re` package: